JuliaServices/Match.jl/README.md

 @match AddExpr(x, y) = node
 ```

+Extractors allow you to abstract from the concrete implementation of the struct type.
+For example, they
-Extractors can be used to implement more user-friendly matching for types defined with `SumTypes.jl` or
+can be used to implement more user-friendly pattern matching for types defined with `SumTypes.jl` or
 other packages.

 ## Differences from previous versions of `Match.jl`